kantord/LibreLingo/docs/courses/README.md

 ### Terminology

-You'll need to have an idea on basic terminology used in LibreLingo:
+You'll need to have an idea of the basic terminology used in LibreLingo:

 - A **Course** is a set of Modules.
-There is typically one course for each language pair. e.g. Spanish for English speakers, Japanese for Italian speakers, etc.
+There is typically one course for each language pair, e.g, Spanish for English speakers, Japanese for Italian speakers, etc.
 - A **Module** is a set of Skills.
 - A **Skill** is a small unit of course material.
 In the web app, the user will typically practice a Skill at a time.